codeship/screencast-storyboards/storyboards/django-github-appengine.md

 ![Codeship deployment settings][screenshot-deployment-settings]

-We want to deploy to "AppEngine".
+We want to deploy to "App Engine".

-![New AppEngine deployment][screenshot-new-deployment]
+![New App Engine deployment][screenshot-new-deployment]

-Before we can configure our App engine deployment, we need to connect our AppEngine account to Codeship.
+Before we can configure our App Engine deployment, we need to connect our AppEngine account to Codeship.

-[Click "Connect to App engine"]
+[Click "Connect to App Engine"]

-![App engine OAuth dialog][screenshot-deployment-oauth]
+![App Engine OAuth dialog][screenshot-deployment-oauth]

 Let's accept the connection.

-When we select "App engine" again, we can configure our deployment.
+When we select "App Engine" again, we can configure our deployment.

 ![Empty App Engine deployment][screenshot-empty-deployment]

 We can leave the path as it is, but I'd like to enter the URL to our application.

-So let's create an application on App engine.
+So let's create an application on App Engine.

-![App engine home page][screenshot-deployment-home-page]
+![App Engine home page][screenshot-deployment-home-page]

 [go to appengine.google.com and click "create application"]

 I enter "my-codefish" as identifier and "Codefish" as application name.
 Now I accept the terms and create the application.

-![Creating an app engine app][screenshot-new-deployment-app]
+![Creating an App Engine app][screenshot-new-deployment-app]

-[close app engine tab]
+[close App Engine tab]

 Now I can enter my application URL `http://my-codefish.appspot.com` into my deployment configuration.
 This way the Codeship can check if my application works after deployment.

-![Complete AppEngine deployment][screenshot-complete-deployment]
+![Complete App Engine deployment][screenshot-complete-deployment]

 Now let's save our deployment configuration.

-![Saved AppEngine deployment][screenshot-saved-deployment]
+![Saved App Engine deployment][screenshot-saved-deployment]

-From now on the Codeship will deploy our application to AppEngine everytime we push to our GitHub repository.
+From now on the Codeship will deploy our application to App Engine everytime we push to our GitHub repository.

-Let's get our application ready for App engine.
+Let's get our application ready for App Engine.
 We create a file `app.yml` in the root directory of our application.
-In this configuration file we tell App engine that our web application is called "my-codefish" and that it is a python app.
+In this configuration file we tell App Engine that our web application is called "my-codefish" and that it is a python app.

 We say that the version is "1" and the api version is "1" as well.
 And finally we add a handler for all urls to be handled by `django_bootstrap.py`.